visinf/cups/README.md

     DATA.THING_STUFF_THRESHOLD 0.08
 ```

 Add your dataset and pseudo-label path to the command.
-We trained using 4 GPUs, however, you can also train
+We trained using 4 GPUs; however, you can also train
-using less GPUs by changing the respective parameter.
+using fewer GPUs by changing the respective parameters.
 Training takes around 6 to 7 hours on 4 GPUs.

 ### Self-Training

-After the pseudo-label training you can further enhance performance using our self-training.
+After the pseudo-label training, you can further enhance performance using our self-training.
 The self-training can be
 executed using the following command:

 ```bash